 Another person who had a great influence on me, again through reading his biography, was George Washington Carver.
 Not as familiar to people nowadays, he was a prominent African American agricultural chemist.
 He developed a series of procedures where you could develop and make almost anything from a peanut.
 He helped to popularize peanut butter.
 He was a brilliant and public-spirited man.
 His father had been a slave and his mother was stolen back into slavery.
 He found over 300 uses for the peanut and worked tirelessly his whole life for something he believed in, sometimes under adverse conditions.
 He also developed a crop rotation system that revolutionized Southern agriculture.

 Ill add one more to this trio of folks who influenced me and the third one will be Prince Peter Kropotkin, a Russian scientist.
 Peter Kropotkin, sometimes known as Prince Pete in my Anarchist group, was born to a noble Russian family.
 He became an Anarchist.
 In opposition to Social Darwinism, he believed in Mutual Aid and that the ability of people to help each other was a integrally important characteristic of an ideal society.
 His views, which I obtained from his book titled Mutual Aid, had a great influence on how, in later years, I worked with groups.
 In the passage of time I ended up working for the Canadian government where I was considered to be an unusual employee because I put the good of the whole office, the group, above my own little cell or silo.
 I worked for everybody and over time this affected the whole office, partially because of communication needs.
 It made me a natural bridge between separate groups in the office.

-Books and people have legs they carry over to you and take you through your life and help to make you what you are.
+Books and people have legs, they influence you, take you through your life, help to make you what you are.

 © Sonia Brock 2005